rocket-pool/RPIPs/RPIPs/RPIP-53.md

 This will improve rewards claiming UX, remove some inconsistencies between the existing ruleset and this new feature, make the rewards system more attractive to users that would actually leverage RPL withdrawal addresses, and will not adversely impact nodes that do not use it.

-This **does not** require a contract change (ironically, it's more in-line with how the contracts actually behave in Houston) and can be implemented at any time after Houston has launched.
+This **does not** require a contract change (ironically, it's more in-line with how the contracts actually behave in Houston) and can be implemented at any time, even before Houston has launched if relevant.
+The spec handles what to do if it hasn't been deployed yet.

 [Rewards spec v9](https://github.com/rocket-pool/RPIPs/pull/174) is required for this proposal, as it builds on top of v9.